How to Select the Perfect Gemstone for a Custom Ring

 7. Care and Maintenance

 What gemstones are best for daily wear?
-Diamonds, sapphires, and rubies are most durable.
-Softer gems like opal or moonstone are ideal for occasional wear.
+Diamonds, sapphires, and rubies.
+In that order.
+Softer stones like opal or moonstone are beautiful but better saved for special occasions.

 Do lab-grown gemstones look different from natural ones?
-No, they share the same structure, brilliance, and hardness.
-The main difference lies in origin and price.
+No. Same structure, same brilliance, same hardness.
+The only difference is where it came from and what it costs.

 Comments